cmb84scd/katas/hashtag_generator_js/README.md

 ## The Hashtag Generator

-This is a Codewars 5kyu kata done in Python.
+This is a Codewars 5kyu kata done in JavaScript.

 ### Task